ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity_guide/foundations.md

   - sbenz
 ---

 This guide outlines interactivity foundations in AMP.
 Some primitives will look familiar to other frameworks, like hiding and showing elements, but AMP also exposes specific actions and events.
-Read-on to learn how to install listeners, respond to user interaction, and bring the basics of interactivity into your pages.
+Read on to learn how to install listeners, respond to user interaction, and bring the basics of interactivity into your pages.

 # Event listeners and event handling